paycoin-com/blockchain-meta/README.md

 ## Blockchain Nodes (bex-blocknode)

-This module allows monitoring of full blockchain nodes via .
+This module allows monitoring of full blockchain nodes.
 At the moment it supports Bitcoin and Bitcoin Cash blockchains.

 The module requires connection to the existing full node (via config file) and allows to manages node network connections, data synchronization parameters and the node status.